-Seasonal Affective Disorder is Real: Winter is My Hardest Time
+Seasonal Depression Disorder is Real: Winter is My Hardest Time

 As the leaves make their final descent from the trees, my heart sinks and the familiar dread sets in.
 My glorious summer has come to an end, and the trees that I so adore are going into hibernation.
 I don’t think — no, I know I will never get used to the five months of winter we have in Colorado.

-I am definitely one of those affected in some way by seasonal affective disorder (SAD).
+I am definitely one of those affected by seasonal depression disorder.
 As the green and color in my world begins to fade and the daylight becomes more scarce, I struggle to keep my mood afloat.
 Ever since I was little, I’ve had a love affair with trees, flowers, and everything that grows outside.

 Growing up in the South with 12 Dogwood trees and too many Azalea bushes to count in my backyard, it’s in my bones.
 Although things die back in the South when “winter” comes, there are still climbing roses cheerfully reaching towards the roof of my aunt’s classic stone house.